Oliver-Lloyd-MDEF/Oliver-MDEF-Portfolio/docs/Term 3/Digital Prototyping for Design 03.md

 ## Module 3 ~ A first attempt at making furniture from scratch

+!!! note **Too Long Didn't Read**
+    In this module, our group (Nuria, Carmen, and I) designed and fabricated a large shelving unit for our classroom using a CNC router.
+Initially, we planned a slot-based design for easy assembly, but material constraints and stability issues led us to redesign.
+We settled on modular, stackable boxes with T-slot fasteners for stability, inspired by Ikea's shelving system.
+Using tools like Fusion 360, Rhino, and Makercase, we refined our design and overcame CNC machine challenges.
+The project was a fun and valuable experience, enhancing our skills in digital prototyping and fabrication.
+---

 For this task we had to come together in groups to design and fabricate some furniture using the large CNC router for our classroom.
 Together with Nuria and Carmen we decided to combine our resources to create a large shelving unit that could be used to store the weird and wonderful collections of things and prototypes that our class had managed to accumulate throughout the year.

 <img src="../images/26.
 Digital Prototyping for Design 03/CNC Furniture/inital sketches.jpeg" alt="initial sketches" style="border-radius: 5px;">